 Images from the approach

-Climb: Start on a sloping slab below a short crack.
+Climb: Begin on the north side up a sloping slab below a short crack.
 Climb the short, wide crack to a notch, then step left and smear to a piton.
 Make a tricky move and mantle onto the flat summit and a belay/rappel anchor.

 Descent: Rappel 50 feet